 Thoroughly review this document and refer to the SEHD website for additional information about school policies related to the Doctorate in Education (EdD) program.
-If you have any questions about the information contained in this Handbook, contact the EdD Program Manager, Dr. Mary Piontek (mary.piontek@ucdenver.edu, 303-315-6314).
+If you have any questions about the information contained in this Handbook, contact the EdD Program Manager, Dr. Mary Piontek (mary.piontek@ucdenver.edu).

-The student assumes full responsibility for meeting all basic requirements for the graduate degree as well as the specific requirements outlined by his/her program.
+The student assumes full responsibility for meeting all basic requirements for the graduate degree as well as the specific requirements outlined by the program.